WordPress/gutenberg/docs/contributors/code/testing-overview.md

 } );
 ```

 Another good technique is to use the `toMatchDiffSnapshot` function (provided by the [`snapshot-diff` package](https://github.com/jest-community/snapshot-diff)), which allows to snapshot only the difference between two different states of the DOM.
-This approach is useful to test the effects of a prop change on the resulting DOM while generating a much smaller snapshot, live in this example:
+This approach is useful to test the effects of a prop change on the resulting DOM while generating a much smaller snapshot, like in this example:

 ```js
 test( 'should render a darker background when isShady is true', () => {